topkecleon/telegram-bot-bash/doc/0_install.md

 BSD and MacOS users must install `gnu awk` and adjust the shebang, see below

-After you have checked that 'JSON.awk.dist' is working correct on your system copy it to `JSON.awk` and (re)start bashbot.
+After you have checked that `JSON.awk.dist` is working correct on your system copy it to `JSON.awk` and (re)start bashbot.

-Note: If you are not using the zip / tar archive, you must install `JSON.awk` manually into the same directory as 'JSON.sh`:
+Note: If you are not using the zip / tar archive, you must install `JSON.awk` manually into the same directory as `JSON.sh`:

 	wget https://cdn.jsdelivr.net/gh/step-/JSON.awk/JSON.awk
 	wget https://cdn.jsdelivr.net/gh/step-/JSON.awk/tool/patch-for-busybox-awk.sh